blueag8/Photography_Website/README.md

 Need to set up external email account.
 Admin access pages made more "user friendly" as Henk will be maintaing it himself.
 Filters need to be added for categories as per Henks wishes.
-Background images are currently within the HTML templates but body
+Background images are currently within the HTML templates within a style element, however, "Style should not be used as a Child element in this context"

 # Testing